 Winner: Omega(via One Winged Angel) ****1/2

 And that’s the lot.
 Definitely lots of great finals here and barely any are less than very good, I’m glad I decided to go through them all.
-Lets hope for another great final this year, which judging by how the G1 is going so far I’m sure that we’ll get one.
+Lets hope for another great final this year.